Brian D. Uerling, BME, MME, conductor

 Anita Briscoe has sung in choruses practically her whole life, starting in elementary school.
 While attending UNM, she sang with the Concert Choir and the a capella Chamber Singers.
 Throughout her 20s through her 60s she has mainly sung in a capella choirs, such as the Albuquerque Global Choir, the Sweet Madelines, and Svirka, a group that performs Balkan music.
 Anita enjoys singing complicated music in many languages, and is delighted to sing in the Taos Community Choir.
 She is also taking voice lessons with Mark Jackson.

 At Large Board Member, Rhonda Grover

 Rhonda Grover is our newest Board member.
-She and her husband, David, moved to the Taos area in 2019 from Austin, Texas, where she was very active in the chorus connected to the University of Texas Choral Department and Austin Lyric Opera Chorus for over 20 years.
-Rhonda, David and their Wonder Dog, Chase, reside in Ranchos de Taos.
-Rhonda is also an active volunteer at Shared Table, an outreach program of El Pueblito United Methodist Church.
+She and her husband David moved to the Taos area in 2019 from Austin, Texas, where she was very active in the chorus connected to the University of Texas Choral Department and Austin Lyric Opera, for over 20 years.
+One of the many highlights of her career in the Austin Choral Union was to perform Carmina Burana with the Chorus at the invitation of the choral director at Universidad Nacional Autonoma de Mexico, in Mexico City.
+Rhonda, David and Chase the Wonder Dog, reside in Ranchos de Taos.
+Rhonda actively volunteers at Shared Table, an outreach program of El Pueblito United Methodist Church.

 At Large Board Member, Mike Hatlee